ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/How_To_Find_Transposon_Jumps_in_Reads.md

 ml tabix; for f in *bed; do sort -k1,1V -k2,3n $f >${f%.*}sorted.bed;bgzip ${f%.*}sorted.bed; tabix -p bed ${f%.*}sorted.bed.gz; done
 ```

 Viewing your best candidates visually is probably the best way to determine if your TE jump is real.
 There are a few options to do this.
 If your genome is hosted online in JBrowse.
 Go there, select the appropriate genome from "Genome", then select "Track" and "open track file or URL".
 There you should select files and upload your bed.gz files and your .tbi indices.
-If you do not have your genome in an online browser, you can still view by downloading JBrowse desktop [here](https://jbrowse.org/blog/).
+If you do not have your genome in an online browser, you can still view by downloading JBrowse desktop [here](https://jbrowse.org/blog/) or with Integrated Genomics Viewer (https://igv.org/doc/desktop/)

 To use JBrowse desktop with your custom genome, you will have to create all of the proper indices.
 Note: getting the sorting right on gene.gff files can be difficult
 * .fai index of genome